KshirsagarTushar/Revenue-Insights-in-Hospitality/README.md

 The dataset used for this project consists of historical revenue data collected from various segments within the hospitality industry, across different zones in India.
 The data includes information on room bookings, booking platforms, capacity, ratings given, customer demographics, and other revenue-generating activities.
 The data is structured and consists of multiple tables, including bookings, transactions, customer demographics, and contains both numerical and categorical variables, requiring preprocessing and cleaning before analysis.
 The dataset is sourced from reputable industry databases, proprietary company data, and publicly available datasets to ensure comprehensive coverage and accuracy.

 # Key Features
-1.Data-driven Decision Making :
+- Data-driven Decision Making :
 Harness the power of data to make informed decisions.
 The Revenue Insights Dashboard consolidates and visualizes key revenue metrics, allowing stakeholders to quickly understand and act upon performance trends.

-2.Hotel Performance Metrics :
+- Hotel Performance Metrics :
 Tracks and analyzes critical performance indicators specific to the hospitality industry, such as room occupancy rates, average daily rate (ADR), revenue per available room (RevPAR), and more.
 Gains a holistic view of the factors influencing revenue generation.

-3.Trend Analysis and Historical Comparison :
+- Trend Analysis and Historical Comparison :
 Visualizes revenue trends over time and compares historical performance to identify growth opportunities and potential challenges.
 Leverages insights from past data to make strategic decisions for the future.

-4.Goal Tracking and Performance Benchmarks :
+- Goal Tracking and Performance Benchmarks :
 Set revenue targets and track performance against benchmarks.
 The dashboard provides a real-time view of progress toward goals, enabling proactive adjustments to strategies to meet or exceed revenue expectations.

 # Methodology